KaANO-8/airHockey/README.md

 ###A simple air hockey game developed in JavaScript.

 This is a two-player game in which one player will be the user and the other will be the computer.
-Both the players tries to score in the opponents goal and player with a greater score wins the game.
+Both the players tries to score in the opponent's goal and player with a greater score wins the game.

 The game is primarily developed using :